Pasonnn/aws-cloud-practitioner/8-amazon-s3.md

     - Minimum storage duration of 180 days

 ### S3 Intelligent-Tiering

+**S3 Intelligent-Tiering** is a storage class that **automatically optimizes costs** by moving objects between access tiers:

-- Small monthly monitoring and auto-tiering fee
+- **Small monthly monitoring and auto-tiering fee** - pays for itself through savings
-- Moves objects automatically between Access Tiers based on usage
+- **Moves objects automatically between Access Tiers based on usage** - no manual intervention needed
-- There are no retrieval charges in S3 Intelligent-Tiering
+- **There are no retrieval charges in S3 Intelligent-Tiering** - unlike Glacier classes
-- Frequent Access tier (automatic): default tier
+- **Frequent Access tier (automatic)**: Default tier - for recently accessed objects
-- Infrequent Access tier (automatic): objects not accessed for 30 days
+- **Infrequent Access tier (automatic)**: Objects not accessed for 30 days - automatically moved here
-- Archive Instant Access tier (automatic): objects not accessed for 90 days
+- **Archive Instant Access tier (automatic)**: Objects not accessed for 90 days - automatically moved here
-- Archive Access tier (optional): configurable from 90 days to 700+ days
+- **Archive Access tier (optional)**: Configurable from 90 days to 700+ days
-- Deep Archive Access tier (optional): config. from 180 days to 700+ days
+- **Deep Archive Access tier (optional)**: Configurable from 180 days to 700+ days

+> S3 Intelligent-Tiering is like having an intelligent filing system that automatically organizes your files based on how often you use them.
+Files you access frequently stay in the "Frequent Access" tier (like S3 Standard).
+If you don't touch a file for 30 days, it automatically moves to the "Infrequent Access" tier (cheaper).
+After 90 days of no access, it moves to "Archive Instant Access" (even cheaper, but still retrievable in milliseconds).
+You can optionally enable deeper archive tiers for objects that haven't been accessed for even longer.
+The beauty is that it's all automatic - you don't need to think about it.
+If you suddenly need an archived file, Intelligent-Tiering retrieves it instantly (unlike Glacier, which has retrieval delays).
+There's a small monthly fee per object for the monitoring service, but this is usually offset by the savings from automatic tiering.
+Intelligent-Tiering is perfect if you're not sure about your access patterns or want to "set it and forget it" - just enable it and let AWS optimize your storage costs automatically.

 ### S3 Storage Classes Comparison